alus-it/AirspaceConverter/README.md

 LK8000 terrain raster map files
 -------------------------------
 This program uses the same terrain raster maps (**.dem**) of _LK8000_ to convert altitudes from AGL to AMSL.
+Also while importing _SeeYou_ waypoints with null altitude (except unknown and normal types) the ground elevation will be used as altitude of that point.
+For doing this the terrain raster maps must be loaded before the waypoints.
+Ground heights between -5 and 5 meters will be anyway considered AMSL.
 In case the loaded terrain maps are overlapping, the one with the best resolution will be automatically used.
 On the _LK8000_ website there is a [wide terrain raster map collection](https://www.lk8000.it/download/maps.html).
 The part of this program reading and using the terrain maps has been derived and adapted from _LK8000_ project.